Who do you need in your EV fleet transformation team?

 The person responsible for running your organisation’s fleet is central to the decision.
 If you’re not the fleet manager yourself, you’re going to need them on board.

 They'll be responsible for sourcing the vehicles, planning deployment, and ensuring the drivers have access to the infrastructure.
 And they’ll maintain the fleet and infrastructure moving forwards and be thinking about measurements for success.

 The fleet manager will also be t working with Operations to ensure the vehicles meet your organisation’s operational requirements.
 An EV fleet should make a fleet manager’s job easier – if they understand the benefits, there’ll be no issues gaining their endorsement.

 Electrification is going to make the energy manager’s role more important than ever, since they’ll have the task of finding the right contract and tariffs.

 This may be the first time your fleet and energy managers have worked closely together.
 But they’ll be key players if your organisation starts to exploit the potential of EVs as electric assets and tools for optimising your energy use.

 Depending on the size of your organisation, you may need to create a formal tendering process to find the right partners to assess your EV fleet needs.

 Your procurement colleague will play a big part in the suitability assessment and making your business case.
 They’ll help you work out the right mix of EVs for your fleet, the right way to pay for them, and the right infrastructure to keep them going.

-They’re going to need to understand how EVs will fit in with your current operations, how they will be charged and how this will affect their availability.
-They are at the sharp end of what your organisation does, and their support for electrification will be vital.
+The ops manager is at the sharp end of what your organisation does, and their support for electrification will be vital.

 Want a step-by-step guide to creating a business case for electrification?
 This guide takes you through the process from start to finish.
 Click below to download now.Download your free copy today